beeequeue/arm-server/README.md

 ## Self-hosting

-Docker images are built and provided for each commit on master!
+Docker images are built and provided for each commit on main!

 The minimum configuration needed can be found in the following command: